miikisalminen/FMIT-projekt-3/README.md

 #### Question 2 (Miika)

-Did the time of year affect the usage of Föli.
+Can the effects of the start of the COVID-19 pandemic be seen in the data?
 If so how?

 #### Question 3 (Miika)

-Can the effects of the start of the COVID-19 pandemic be seen in the data?
-If so how?
+What were the top 5 most/least popular dates?
+Are these considered special in some way?
+(Holidays, Events)